apache/echarts-doc/en/option/component/visual-map.md

 **Table Mapping to visual channel**

-`Table Mapping` could be used when dataValue (values of series.data) is enumerable and we intend to map them to visualValue by looking up a given table.
+`Table Mapping` could be used when dataValue (values in series.data, specified by [visualMap.dimension](~visualMap.dimension)) is enumerable and we intend to map them to visualValue by looking up a given table.

 For instance, in a [visualMap-piecewise](~visualMap-piecewise) component, [visualMap-piecewise.categories](~visualMap-piecewise.categories) is set to `['Demon Hunter', 'Blademaster', 'Death Knight', 'Warden', 'Paladin']`.
 And there is series.data: `['Demon Hunter', 'Death Knight', 'Warden', 'Paladin']`.
 Then we can establish the lookup rule for color: `color: {'Warden': 'red', 'Demon Hunter': 'black'}`, by which the `visualMap` component will map `dataValue` to `color`.